What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

-A ridge augmentation procedure sis typically performed in Drs.
-Goodner or Roberts’s office under local anesthesia.
+A ridge augmentation procedure sis typically performed in Dr. Goodner or Dr. Roberts’s office under local anesthesia.
 Some patients may also request sedative medication in addition.